Shouldn’t the after-effects of vaccination be discussed before?

 SINGLE MEASLES VACCINE AVAILABILITY

-In the Dept of Health handbook, 1996, it stated: ‘Single antigen measles, mumps and rubella vaccines are available.’
-However this changed back in the late 1990s.
+β¨Regarding obtaining the vaccines separately – a brief history:β¨ In the Dept of Health handbook, 1996, it stated: βSingle antigen measles, mumps and rubella vaccines are available.β However this changed back in the late 1990s.
 Why?
 Pasteur Merieux, the producer of the single measles vaccine ceased to supply Britain with this vaccine (1999).
-The two main reasons they gave were, firstly they could not meet the demand, and secondly, as they could not offer the complete trio as single vaccines, they felt it would be ‘unethical’.
-If the government were to give their mumps vaccine a license, then the company would reconsider.
+The two main reasons they gave were, firstly they could not meet the demand, and secondly, as they could not offer the complete trio as single vaccines, they felt it would be βunethicalβ.
+If the government were to give their mumps vaccine a license, then the company would reconsider. β¨Itβs interesting to note that back in March 1998 (Evening Standard, 4/3/98) Pasteur Merieux indicated that they would be willing to create extra doses of single measles vaccine if the DoH specifically ordered it, despite not being able to offer single mumps vaccine.
+(No βunethicalβ concerns raised then?)

 A word of advice – if you do decide to proceed with single vaccines, or indeed with the MMR please ask the doctor/nurse administering the vaccine/s if they will sign to take full responsibility should any kind of reaction occur.
 Also ask for details of the brand and batch number of the vaccine used – to keep for future reference in case of any reactions, as sensitive information on medical records does sometimes go missing.